-I think I’m really hitting my stride with these events so I thought you might like some details about hosting your own.
-If you are wondering why you should do such a thing………think client retention, marketing, and additional streams of revenue.
+I think I’m really hitting my stride with these events, so I thought you might like some details about hosting your own.
+If you are wondering why you should do such a thing………think about client retention, marketing, and additional revenue streams.

 Time: 2 hours